splineops/splineops/docs/index.rst

 SplineOps: Spline Operations
 ============================

 **SplineOps** is an open-source software library written in Python.
-It provides efficient signal-processing tools based on splines.
+It provides ground-breaking signal-processing tools based on splines.
 Adapted and built on the algorithms developed through the years by the `Biomedical Imaging Group at EPFL <https://bigwww.epfl.ch/>`_ (Lausanne, Switzerland), SplineOps is in active development and supports modern computational demands.